 Pandas How to Get the Column Names from the Dataframe:

-Now, we are ready to learn how we can get all the names using six different methods.
+We are ready to learn how to get all the names using six different methods.
 First, we use the DataFrame.columns method to print all names:

 1. Get the Column Names Using the columns() Method